apaschenko/lenka/README.md

   console.log(`${name}: ${places.length}`)
 }

-// if there were more hares than wolves, then we will exchange all hares for beavers. const { hare, wolf } = accumulator if (hare.length > wolf.length) {
+// if there were more hares than wolves, then we will exchange all
+// hares for beavers.
+const { hare, wolf } = accumulator
+if (hare.length > wolf.length) {
   // Oh, stop!
-We have kept the places of the hares in the ORIGINAL, but we want to
+We have kept the places of the hares in the ORIGINAL, but
-  // exchange in a COPY!
+  // we want to exchange in a COPY!
   // Don't worry.
 Fortunately, this is easy to do.
-In verbose mode, the function
+In verbose mode, the
-  // returns "originalToCopy" field.
-This is a Map whose keys are links to each of
+  // function returns "originalToCopy" field.
+This is a Map whose keys
-  // the nodes of the original, and whose values are links to the corresponding
+  // are links to each of the nodes of the original, and whose values
-  // nodes of the copy.
+  // are references to the corresponding nodes of the copy.
   // So, let's do it!
   for (const { parent, key } of hare) {
     const placeInCopy = originalToCopy.get(parent)